aws-samples/amazon-mwaa-complex-workflow-using-step-functions/README.md

 ## Post Installation Checks
 1. Verify the resources created by the Cloudformation template.
+2. Verify that Amazon MWAA execution role has [additional policy](setup/additional_policy.json) attached.
-2. The deploy script creates a Glue Database and 2 crawlers.
+3. The deploy script creates a Glue Database and 2 crawlers.
 If you have [Lakeformation](https://aws.amazon.com/lake-formation/) enabled, please make sure to add the LF database grant to the crawler.

 ## AWS resources :
 Following stacks are created by the above process